Test Harness Integration #

 logger.event_log.close()

 finalize() emits RunEnded and closes the open step but does NOT emit SessionEnded, does NOT close the event log, and does NOT close the channel store.
-Leaving any of these open from a long-running process leaks file handles and prevents the runs daemon from retiring the run's cohort.
-Emit SessionEnded and .close() the event log (and channel_store.close() if you wired one) before exiting.
+Leaving any of these open from a long-running process leaks file handles and the run stays open.
+Close the event log and emit SessionEnded before exiting (and channel_store.close() if you wired one).

 A harness whose logger has no event_log still runs, but nothing is persisted — every event the harness would emit silently no-ops.
 Useful for unit-testing the harness loop without writing to disk; not what you want for a real run.
 If your data dir stays empty, this is the first thing to check.